Object types and terminology

 List of attribute templates

 All the "official" attributes we currently support.
 Templated attributes are treated differently because we "understand" them — they receive their own insights, individual wording for correlations, and so on.
 You should prefer them over custom attributes where possible.
+Attributes that are "templated" take their name and value type from the template.

 The group an attribute belongs to may change in future, but attribute names should be considered stable.